anthonykasza/hdc_experiments/README.md

           - max value: `11111111 11111111 11111111 11111111`
         - `int x = 3;`
           - 3 value: `00000000 00000000 00000000 00000011`
+            - most/least significant bit
+            - values are positional encoded
         - why 4 bytes? why not 4 MB?
           - those concerned with memory efficiency (C programmers) would say that's a waste of bits (waste of memory)
             - VSA programmers would disagree - discussed more below
+      - how are all types represented in memory in VSA/HDC?
+        - 10_000 bits
+          - all bits hold the same amount of information
+          - there is no most/least significant bit, all bits are equally significant
   - Architecture, the means of computation. how the computer does stuff.
     - operations, memory, data types
     - e.g. x86/x64, ARM, Power(PC), RISC-V